GFW PTSD Home | Site Map | Site Search

 Recovery:

-NEW: What is the value of using diagnostic labels?
+What is the value of using diagnostic labels?

 Frank Ochberg acknowledges that there is a controversy about labeling people.
 Labeling is helpful with scientific work but we do not want it used to reduce a person's humanity.